Strong-Motion Tools (smt) module

 The stochastic area ranking metric considers the absolute difference between the integrals of the cumulative distribution function of the GMPE and the empirical distribution function of the observations.
 A smaller value is representative of a better fit between the GMPE and the observed ground-motions.

-> # Get stochastic area metric for each considered imt
+> # Get stochastic area metric per GMPE and per IMT

 >

-> # Generate a .csv table of stochastic area values for each GMPE
+> # Generate a CSV table of stochastic area values per GMPE and per IMT

 >